HideMe2018/HideMe/README.md

 # HideMe
 Thanks for using our HideMe Demo.
+You can download the zip from Github and run the HideMe 2.0.exe.
 Before you run the “HideMe.exe” as shown in Fig 1.

 Fig 1